Last updated by The POOG on January 04, 2021.

 - Claire L. Parkinson (2019).
 A 40-y record reveals gradual Antarctic sea ice increases followed by decreases at rates far exceeding the rates seen in the Arctic.
 PNAS, July 1, 2019.

 - Robert Wilde.
 CryoSat Satellite Finds Arctic Ice Increased 50% in Volume.
 Breitbart, 17 Dec 2013.

 - J. A. Smith et al, Sub-ice-shelf sediments record history of twentieth-century retreat of Pine Island Glacier, Nature (2016).
 DOI: 10.1038/nature20136.

 - NASA Study: Mass Gains of Antarctic Ice Sheet Greater than Losses.
 NASA, Oct.
 30, 2015.

-- Anthony Watts.
-Old explorer logbooks reveal Antarctic sea ice unchanged from over a century ago.
+- Watts A. Old explorer logbooks reveal Antarctic sea ice unchanged from over a century ago.
 Watts Up With That?, November 25, 2016.